Daijiro Kato: Death

 Kato spent two weeks in a coma following the accident before dying as a result of the injuries he sustained.
 The cause of death was listed as brain stem infarction.
 Many of the MotoGP riders wore black armbands or placed small #74's on their leathers and bikes at the following race in South Africa to pay tribute to the fallen racer.
-His teammate, Sete Gibernau, thereafter wore a #74 on his racesuit since winning the race in his memory.
+His teammate, Sete Gibernau, thereafter wore a #74 on his racing suit since winning the race in his memory.
 There has not been a Grand Prix motorcycle race held at Suzuka following Kato's crash, with safety issues at the facility being cited as the reason.

 During the 2003 Suzuka 8 Hours race held that July, Honda paid tribute to Kato, a two-time Suzuka winner, by bearing his racing number on the Sakurai Honda bike of Tadayuki Okada and Chojun Kameya (who in Turn 1 crashed on spilt oil on the second lap), along with the bikes of Nicky Hayden and Atsushi Watanabe.
 Once Okada and the others returned to the pits with their broken bikes, Okada was permitted to go back out with a spare bike, as a mark of respect, but was ineligible to win since his original bike was badly damaged.
 Two hours later, he returned to the pitlane to retire the bike amid mass applause from the crowd.
 At the end of the race, the other Sakurai bikes of Yukio Nukumi and Manabu Kamada (who were still racing), went on to the rostrum to show off Kato's helmet bearing his number on the visor, and a photo of him on the bike, as a mark of respect.

 Afterwards the FIM retired Kato's number, and the bike number 74 has not been used by any rider since.
 The FIM named him a Grand Prix "Legend".
 Satoshi Motoyama, a fellow Japanese racer driving in the Super GT and a childhood friend of Kato had the latter's racing number on his helmet ever since Kato's death.